Skip to main content

 Cross-functional issues should be handled as one issue, not several disconnected comments.
 When multiple functions see deterioration in the same monthly cut, route that through a shared review path if your escalation policy calls for joint handling.
 Attach one evidence pack so teams work from the same period view.

 Before escalation, confirm the report timestamp, reporting population, and period cut for each signal.
-Escalation rules for specific marketplace metrics are not established by the annual-report evidence in this pack.
+Confirm escalation rules for specific marketplace metrics with the relevant authority.

 Do not let unexplained revenue movement slip into a review-ready narrative.
 If variance analysis shows a movement you cannot explain, treat it as unresolved and route it through your governance checkpoints.